SpartaSci/bible/signal analysis/bandwidth.md

 > is the interval of frequencies occupied by a signal

 most popular definition are related to $\lvert X(f)^2\rvert$ like the 3dB Bandwidth

+> [!attention] why 3db
+> Because finite duration signals have infinite support in the frequency domain.

 **baseband signals**: signals whose frequency spectrum is concentrated around zero